rohanrhu/Swipy/README.md

 ### View: `SwipyAction`

-`SwipeAction` takes these arguments:
+`SwipyAction` takes these arguments:

-- `content`: A closure that returns the view for the action.
+- `content(SwipyModel)`: A closure that returns the view for the action.

-This view has no customizations.
-You can customize the action view as you like.
+`SwipyAction` provides one argument to your sub-view body `SwipyModel`.
+You'll most likely want to use this **to unswipe your item after an action is performed**.

 ## Behaviors